LLNL/MemSurfer/ReadMe.md

 $ export EIGEN_ROOT=<path_to_eigen>
       # such that eigen headers are contained in $EIGEN_ROOT/include/eigen3
 ```
 Note that, all these paths default to `$MEM_HOME/external`.
-So you if you installed
+So if you installed
 the dependencies using the script provided above, you do not need to specify these
 paths.